Key Takeaways:

 - California: Squatters who pay taxes on your property for 5 years will gain the title to the property (Cal.
 Civ.
 Proc.
 Code §318 and Code §325).

 - New York: In most of the state, squatters need to live for 10 years on a property openly and illegally before claiming ownership.
-However, NYC has its own rules which stipulate you can claim squatters’ rights 30 days after a lease has ended (NPA § 501, et seq).
+NYC had a rule that let squatters be considered as tenants 30 days after a lease had ended (NPA § 501, et seq), but the 2025 State Budget has changed this, clearly defining squatters that trespass are not tenants.

 - Ohio: Squatters in Ohio must live on a property for 21 years openly before they can claim ownership rights (Ohio Rev. Code Ann. § 2305.04).